We review 22 dehumidifiers, including seven newly tested models, rated from 10L to 30L per day and priced from $248 to $880.

 Water removal and energy efficiency

 We set up our dehumidifiers in a temperature- and humidity-controlled test chamber.
-For each model, we measured the amount of water removed during three test "runs" at different temperature/humidity combinations that reflect humid winter climates (between 8°C and 16°C and 65% to 90% relative humidity).
-We found the best-performing models removed over twice the volume of water compared to the worst at the coldest temperatures.
+For each model, we measure the amount of water removed during three test "runs" at different temperature/humidity combinations that reflect humid winter climates (between 8°C and 16°C and 65% to 90% relative humidity).
+We found the best-performing models remove more than twice the volume of water compared with the worst at the coldest temperatures.

-Cold, humid conditions present a worst-case scenario for most dehumidifiers; it's easier for a refrigerative dehumidifier to extract moisture from warm air than cold air (which is why manufacturers usually quote removal rates at conditions which make their machines look the best, typically 30°C and 80% relative humidity).
+Cold, humid conditions present a worst-case scenario for most dehumidifiers.
+It's easier for a refrigerative dehumidifier to extract moisture from warm air than cold (which is why manufacturers usually quote removal rates at conditions that make their machines look the best – typically 30°C and 80% relative humidity).
 Models that perform well in this test will usually perform even better in warm climates.

 Ease of use